phylocko/DailyGo/README.md

 ## Day three

 Configured logging with <a href="https://github.com/uber-go/zap">zap</a>.
 Tuned up logging to&nbsp;both file and stdout, with Caller and Stacktrace options.

+## Day four

+Context with timeout is used to limit ipinfo fetching time with an interval of 1 second.
+Timeout error is handeled correctly and dislayed to a user.